Graphs isomorphisms under edge-replacements and the family of amoebas: Abstract

 \section{Abstract}

 This paper offers a systematic study of a family of graphs called amoebas.
-Amoebas recently emerged from the study of forced patterns in $2$-colorings of $E(K_n)$ in the context of Ramsey-Turan theory and played an important role in extremal zero-sum problems.
-Amoebas are graphs with a unique behavior with regards to the following operation: Let $G$ be a graph of order $n$ and let $e\in E(G)$ and $e'\in E(\overline{G}) \cup \{e\}$.
-If the graph $G-e+e'$ is isomorphic to $G$, we say that $e\to e'$ is a \emph{feasible edge-replacement}.
-We call $G$ a \emph{local amoeba} if, for any two copies $G_1$, $G_2$ of $G$ that are embedded in $K_n$, $G_1$ can be transformed into $G_2$ by a chain of feasible edge-replacements.
-On the other hand, $G$ is called \emph{global amoeba} if there is an integer $T \ge 0$ such that $G \cup tK_1$ is a local amoeba for all $t \ge T$.
-To model the dynamics of the feasible edge-replacements of $G$, we define a group $S_G$ that satisfies that $G$ is a local amoeba if and only if $S_G \cong S_n$.
-Via this algebraic setting, a deeper understanding of the structure of local amoebas and their intrinsic properties comes into light.
-Moreover, we present different constructions that prove the richness of these graphs families showing, among other things, that any connected graph can be a connected component of a global amoeba, that global amoebas can be very dense and that they can have, in proportion to their order, large clique and chromatic numbers.
+Amoebas recently emerged from the study of forced patterns in $2$-colorings of the edges of the complete graph in the context of Ramsey-Turan theory and played an important role in extremal zero-sum problems.
+Amoebas are graphs with a unique behavior with regards to the following operation: Let $G$ be a graph and let $e\in E(G)$ and $e'\in E(\overline{G})$.
+If the graph $G'=G-e+e'$ is isomorphic to $G$, we say $G'$ is obtained from $G$ by performing a \emph{feasible edge-replacement}.
+We call $G$ a \emph{local amoeba} if, for any two copies $G_1$, $G_2$ of $G$ on the same vertex set, $G_1$ can be transformed into $G_2$ by a chain of feasible edge-replacements.
+On the other hand, $G$ is called \emph{global amoeba} if there is an integer $t_0 \ge 0$ such that $G \cup tK_1$ is a local amoeba for all $t \ge t_0$.
+To model the dynamics of the feasible edge-replacements of $G$, we define a group $\fer(G)$ that satisfies that $G$ is a local amoeba if and only if $\fer(G) \cong S_n$, where $n$ is the order of $G$.
+Via this algebraic setting, a deeper understanding of the structure of amoebas and their intrinsic properties comes into light.
+Moreover, we present different constructions that prove the richness of these graph families showing, among other things, that any connected graph can be a connected component of a global amoeba, that global amoebas can be very dense and that they can have, in proportion to their order, large clique and chromatic numbers.
 Also, a family of global amoeba trees with a Fibonacci-like structure and with arbitrary large maximum degree is constructed.